Baruch House Publishing

 Thomas Cranmer’s Homily on Holy Communion

-Posted on September 28, 2018 by admin Posted in MB
+Posted on September 28, 2018 by rmd Posted in MB

 This is Cranmer’s homily on common prayer and the sacraments, first published in the mid 1550s, and now gently updated.
 Article 35 of the Articles of Religion requires this homily (along with others) to be read regularly in the churches — “diligently and distinctly, that they may be understanded of the people.”
 However this is not done today.